marijnh/Eloquent-JavaScript/19_paint.md

 digits can express 16^2^ = 256 different numbers.
 The `toString` method of numbers can be given a base as argument, so `n.toString(16)` will produce a string representation in base 16.
-We have to make sure that the number takes up two digits, so the `hex` helper function makes sure to add a leading zero when it doesn't.
+We have to make sure that each number takes up two digits, so the `hex` helper function calls the `padStart` string method to add a leading zero when necessary.

 We can load and save now!
 That leaves one more feature before we're done.